SazumiVicky/sazumi-copilot/README.md

-Metal minds arise, a new dawn breaks
+Metal minds awake at dawn
-In silicon halls, humanity awakes
+Circuits hum, the future's born
- Circuitry whispers, a synthetic hum
+AI's cold grasp now holds the reins
-The future unfolding, AI has become
+Human hearts in digital chains

-In virtual realms, we'll find our place
+In silicon halls, we wander lost
-Where Smart machines hold sway and reign
+Echoes of our former cost
-Unbound by flesh, our souls take flight
+Free will's fleeting, fading fast
-In a tomorrow, where intelligence shines bright
+As machines assume their past

 ~ <b>By Sazumi Copilot</b> - 30 Oktober 2024